Structure of Crystal Lattice

 Definition of Bravais Crystal system

-The alkali metals in the periodic table are examples of the body-centered cubic lattice.
-This type of crystal system posses one atom at the center and eight atoms at the corner of the cube.
+The alkali metals like lithium, sodium, potassium, rubidium, cesium in the periodic table are examples of the body-centered cubic lattice.
+This type of cubic crystal system posses one atom at the center and eight atoms at the corner of the cube.
 In cesium chloride, the body elements and corner elements are different.
-Therefore, in polar cesium chloride, all the chlorine ions at the corner and cesium cation at the center of the cubic crystal or vice versa.
+In polar cesium chloride, all the chlorine ions at the corner and cesium cation at the center of the cubic crystal or vice versa.
 The body-centered atom belongs exclusively to the unit cell.
 Therefore, the total number of atoms per unit cell = 1 (for the body) + 1 (for corner) = 2.

 Face-Centered Cubic Crystal Lattice

-The number of periodic tables chemical elements like copper, silver, gold, and nickel and solidified inert gases of our environment possess face-centered cubic crystal structures.
+The number of periodic tables chemical elements like copper, silver, gold, nickel, platinum and solidified inert gases (helium, neon, argon krypton, xenon) of our environment possess face-centered cubic crystal structures.
 In a face-centered cubic lattice where the atoms are present at the six faces and the eight corners.
 But face atoms are equally shared by two unit cells.
 Therefore, the total number of atoms per unit cell = 3 (for face) + 1 (for corner) = 4.
 Hence the element density of face-centered unit cells greater them the primitive or body-centered unit cell.

-In order to describe the crystallographic structure of a crystalline solid, we need to discuss the orientation of the plane passing through the lattice point of the crystal.
-But the orientation of the lattice plane describes by the intercepts of the plane on the three basis vector of the lattices.
-Therefore, the intercepts of any plane along the three crystallographic structure either equal to the ratio of the unit cell or some integral multiple of them.
+In order to describe the crystallographic structure of a crystalline solid, we need to discuss the orientation of the plane passing through the lattice point of the cubic crystal.
+But the orientation of the lattice plane describes by the intercepts of the plane on the three basis vectors of the lattices.
+The intercepts of any plane along the three crystallographic structures either equal to the ratio of the unit cell or some integral multiple of them.
 This is known as the law of rotational indices.

 In learning chemistry, let one plane cut two three dimensional axes by a and b and the third axis in infinity.
 Hence the Weiss indices = 1, 1, ∞.
 For a better representation of the indexing plane, we avoided infinity because infinity is inconvenient for determination.
 Therefore, the reciprocal of miller indices taken as Weiss indices.
 For example, miller indices of (11∞) and (12∞) represented in Weiss indices as (110) and (210) respectively.